Easy Sour Cream Baked Salmon Recipe

-How to make moist and tender baked salmon in less than 30 minutes.
+How to make moist and tender baked salmon topped with a creamy sour cream crust in less than 30 minutes.
 Jump to the Sour Cream Baked Salmon recipe or read on to see our tips for making it.

-This one is so simple and really delicious.
+This recipe is simple and delicious.
 We spread a mixture of sour cream, whole ground mustard and parmesan cheese on top of salmon.
 Then, we slide them into the oven for about 15 minutes.
-Easy and the sour cream crust is so good against mild, flaky salmon.
+The recipe is easy, plus that sour cream crust is so good!

-How to Make Our Easy Baked Salmon Topped with Sour Cream
+How to Bake Salmon Topped with Sour Cream

 We’ve done it plenty of times in the past.
-It’s a complete let down, but don’t worry we’ve got a couple tricks to help us all out.
+It’s a complete letdown, but don’t worry we’ve got a couple of tricks to help us all out.

 Here’s the first trick.
 You only want to cook salmon until it’s barely done in the center – you can tell when it’s ready by using a knife and peeking into the middle of the salmon.
 If it’s firm, but still has a small amount of uncooked salmon in the center take it out of the oven then loosely cover with aluminum foil.
 Then, let it rest for 10 minutes.
 During this time, the center will cook just enough to be perfect.